momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 // plugin will transform instances of SdkExampleTabs to SdkExampleTabsImpl import { SdkExampleTabsImpl } from "@site/src/components/SdkExampleTabsImpl";

-# Access control API reference
+# Authentication control API reference

 <img src="/img/access-tokens.jpg" width="90%" alt="a technical illustration of a bank vault representing security, authorization, and authentication." />